 The balloon will launch and ascend to an altitude of approximately 70,000 feet, where it will float for at least four hours.
+The anticipated location for the balloon flight is Page, Arizona.
 The flight crew will target a morning launch time with the following launch conditions: